isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-land-the-national-archives-of-singapores-map-collection.md

 <div style="background-color: white;">Illustration of entrance to Singapore's harbour in 1860. <i>Nineteenth Century Prints of Singapore (Plate 37.
 Notes p.
 98), National Museum of Singapore, 1987.</i></div>

-Among the various records under the care of the National Archives of Singapore (NAS) is a collection Of some 10,000 maps that originate primarily from three government agencies - the Survey Division of the Singapore Land Authority (SLA), whose beginnings trace back to the Straits Settlements Survey Department formed in the mid-19th century; the Singapore Armed Forces Mapping Unit (SAFMU) formed in 1970; and the Maritime port Authority (MPA) established in 1996 and its predecessor the Port of Singapore Authority (PSA; formed in 1964).
-The collection also contains copies Of maps of Singapore acquired from overseas archives, notably the National Archives of the United Kingdom (NAUK) and the British Library, as well as maps from various private collectors.
+Among the various records under the care of the National Archives of Singapore (NAS) is a collection of some 10,000 maps that originate primarily from three government agencies - the Survey Division of the Singapore Land Authority (SLA), whose beginnings trace back to the Straits Settlements Survey Department formed in the mid-19th century; the Singapore Armed Forces Mapping Unit (SAFMU) formed in 1970; and the Maritime port Authority (MPA) established in 1996 and its predecessor the Port of Singapore Authority (PSA; formed in 1964).
+The collection also contains copies of maps of Singapore acquired from overseas archives, notably the National Archives of the United Kingdom (NAUK) and the British Library, as well as maps from various private collectors.

 The maps in the NAS collection fall into the following broad categories:

 #### **GENERAL REFERENCE MAPS**

 These maps show a variety of different physical features at a given location, such as coastlines, water bodies, vegetation, hills and mountains, roads, commercial, industrial, residential and recreational areas.
-These maps comprise two types: small-scale, covering large geographical areas such as whole countries or regions, or large-scale, covering a small geographical area but providing more detail on local physical features.[^1] The general reference maps in the NAS collection include maps of Asia and Southeast Asia, maps Of Singapore town and island, various street maps and district or precinct maps.
+These maps comprise two types: small-scale, covering large geographical areas such as whole countries or regions, or large-scale, covering a small geographical area but providing more detail on local physical features.[^1] The general reference maps in the NAS collection include maps of Asia and Southeast Asia, maps of Singapore town and island, various street maps and district or precinct maps.
 There are presently around 3,800 general reference maps in the NAS collection.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/1954_Map_of_SG_Town_Kallang_Bugis_Geylang.jpg)
 <div style="background-color: white;">General Reference Map: A section from a six-part large-scale map, “Map of Singapore City, 1965”, covering Bugis, Kallang and Geylang.<i>Survey Department, courtesy of National Archives of Singapore.</i></div>